 CHANGE DIRECTION asks people to learn the 5 SIGNS OF SUFFERING … Personality change; Agitation; Isolation; Poor self care (diet, personal hygiene, risky behavior); Hopelessness.
 If you recognize these signs in yourself or in family member or friend, you might want to reach out for help.
 Please see www.changedirection.org for more information about this very important campaign and take the pledge yourself to join with us to start the conversation.
 Only by breaking the barriers of silence can we really make change happen.

 Our 18th Movie Benefit “UNBROKEN” – A Great Success!

-Our Master of Ceremonies was the charming Doreen Gentzler of NBC4 News .
-She presented the Woodley House Rose Award to the Morris & Gwendolyn Cafritz Foundation for their history of philanthropic leadership and generosity to Woodley House and our Washington, DC community at large.
+Woodley House presented a very special, pre-release screening of Universal Pictures’ and Legendary Pictures’ UNBROKEN for our 18th Annual Movie Benefit on December 17, 2014 and it was a great success.
+Our Master of Ceremonies, the charming Doreen Gentzler of NBC4 News, presented the Woodley House Rose Award to Calvin Cafritz, CEO of the Morris & Gwendolyn Cafritz Foundation, for their history of philanthropic leadership and generosity to Woodley House and our Washington, DC community at large.
 For more information and photos of this event, please click here.